 - misrepresentation and fiduciary breaches relating to a reduction in force or an early retirement "window" plan;

-- valuation and other aspect of employee stock option plans (ESOPs); and
+- valuation and other aspects of employee stock option plans (ESOPs); and

 - the elimination of retiree medical or retiree death benefits.